Pregnancy Can Be Unfair to Women, and Something Should Be Done About That

 There are a slew of workplace injuries, from violence between employees to strained muscles that can reduce mobility over time.
 Depending on the circumstances from the injury, an employee may or may not be eligible for workers' compensation.

 Victims of accidents may see reduced mobility and a need for extra help for things they once did on their own.
-This in turn can ripple out, creating fewer opportunities professionally and socially.

 Military injuries can put people at a disadvantage.
 Mental trauma and physical injuries are common.
 Women in particular are subject to sexual trauma as well.